AdityaKumarRay/Micromouse/README.md

     Supplementary hardware documentation, including BOM details and assembly instructions.

 This comprehensive electronics package is designed to support the Micromouse's advanced maze-solving capabilities, ensuring reliable operation and easy customization for robotics enthusiasts and developers alike.

+---

+## Algorithms
+The Micromouse leverages advanced pathfinding algorithms to navigate mazes efficiently.
+This section provides an overview of the key algorithms implemented in the system.

+### Flood-Fill Algorithm
+The Flood-Fill algorithm is a grid-based approach commonly used in maze-solving robots.
+It involves assigning values to each cell in the maze based on their distance from the destination.
+The robot uses these values to navigate toward the goal.

+- **Initialization:**
+  The maze is initialized with high values, and the goal cell is set to zero.

+- **Value Propagation:**
+  Values are propagated outward from the goal cell, incrementing by one for each step.

+- **Navigation:**
+  At each intersection, the robot chooses the cell with the lowest value, ensuring it moves toward the destination efficiently.

+### A* Algorithm
+The A* algorithm is a heuristic-based search method that combines the benefits of Dijkstra’s algorithm and Greedy Best-First Search.

+- **Cost Function:**
+  A* uses a cost function, \( f(n) = g(n) + h(n) \), where:
+  - \( g(n) \) is the cost to reach the current node.
+  - \( h(n) \) is the estimated cost from the current node to the goal.

+- **Heuristic:**
+  A heuristic (e.g., Manhattan distance) guides the robot to prioritize paths that are likely to lead to the shortest solution.

+- **Path Optimization:**
+  A* ensures that the robot finds the shortest path by exploring nodes with the lowest total cost.

+These algorithms work in tandem with the Micromouse's sensors and actuators to achieve efficient and reliable maze navigation.

+---

+## Achievement
+This project demonstrates the integration of hardware, software, and algorithms to create a fully autonomous maze-solving robot.
+It serves as a robust platform for learning and experimentation in robotics, offering insights into real-world applications of pathfinding and embedded systems.